The Gerrymandering Project does nonpartisan analysis to understand and eliminate partisan gerrymandering at a state-by-state level.

 We translate math into law, and law into math.

 Election laws and the Constitution are silent on critical issues of representation and districting.
 By understanding the real-world impacts of the law as it stands, we can help patch holes and fix bugs.
 Despite a recalcitrant Supreme Court, paths to reform remain open in federal courts, state courts, state ballot initiatives, and state legislation.
-In a recent paper, we describe an interdisciplinary approach where mapmaking, statistics, and law can work together to fill a current legal void.
+In this paper, we describe an interdisciplinary approach where mapmaking, statistics, and law can work together to fill a current legal void.

 We provide rigorous standards to constrain bad acts.